PIC Microcontrollers book parts

 CABLE-D9M-1-8-D9F DB9 extension cable, 1.8m, male - female

 You will need a 5V supply.
 Note that the Wisp648 contains a power supply.
-If you dont have one you can build a WWPSU (jou must add suitable wall-wart).
+If you dont have one you can build a VOTI-002 (jou must add suitable wall-wart).
 The set (above) contains some 7805 chips, so maybe that is all you need.
 The 78L05 is the smaller version of the 7805, it is for up to 100mA.

-K-WWPSU simple 5 Volt Power Supply
+VOTI-002-kit simple 5 Volt Power Supply

 IC-7805-TO220 5V regulator, 1000 mA